-Fluorescent lights are often used by beginners due to their low price, low heat output, and the familiarity that comes with them.
-Household CFLs (compact fluorescent) fall under this category along with fluorescent tubes like T5 bulbs, which are popular with growers on a budget or who only want to grow 1-2 plants at a time.
+Fluorescents are often used by beginners due to their low price, low heat output, and the familiarity that comes with them.
+Compact fluorescent grow lights (CFL) fall under this category along with fluorescent T5’s, which are popular with growers on a budget or who only want to grow 1-2 plants at a time.
 Most of our fluorescent options run on 120 volts and can be plugged into a standard home outlet.

 - Very affordable startup cost